Skip to main content

 These settings appear in an expandable section of the Library Item.
 They are not configured by default and are for admins who need more control over update behavior.

-• Allow non-Microsoft signed update Allows the device to accept updates signed by someone other than Microsoft when using an intranet update service such as Windows Server Update Services (WSUS) for third-party patches.
+• Allow non-Microsoft signed update Lets the device accept updates signed by someone other than Microsoft when using an intranet update service (for example, WSUS for third-party patches).

 • Automatic maintenance wake up Allows Automatic Maintenance to wake the device for its daily scheduled maintenance if needed.

-• Disable Windows Update for Business (WUfB) safeguards When enabled, devices skip Microsoft safeguard holds that block upgrades when known compatibility issues exist.
-Use only for validation purposes; disabling safeguards can lead to poor upgrade experiences.
+• Disable WUfB safeguards Windows Update for Business (WUfB).
+When enabled, devices skip Microsoft safeguard holds that block upgrades when known compatibility issues exist.
+Use only for validation; it can lead to poor upgrade experiences.

 • Exclude WU drivers in quality update Excludes driver updates from Windows quality updates.
 Use if you manage drivers separately.

-• Active hours max range Maximum number of hours (8 to 18) that users can set for their active hours window, starting from the active hours start time.
+• Active hours max range Maximum number of hours (8–18) that users can set for their active hours window, starting from the active hours start time.

-• Allow auto Windows Update download over metered network Allows Windows Update to download updates over metered connections (such as cellular).
-This may incur data charges.
+• Allow auto Windows Update download over metered network Allows Windows Update to download updates over metered (for example, cellular) connections.
+May incur data charges.

 • Allow MU update service Controls whether the device scans for app and other Microsoft product updates via Microsoft Update.